mparno/fenics-web/source/support/index.rst

 * Search the forum to check that your question has not been answered before.

+* Search the `DOLFIN user questions on Launchpad <http://answers.launchpad.net/dolfin/>`__ to check that your question has not been answered before.

 * Formulate your question well.
 If we cannot understand your question, we probably cannot help you.